mandermo/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
-For the first image, the model is very sure that this is Yield sign (probability of 1.0), and the image does contain a Yield sign.
+For the fifth image, the model is very sure that this is Yield sign (probability of 1.0), and the image does contain a Yield sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|